The Cutting Edge

 KA-BAR MULE

-The handle is nearly indestructible Zytel with texturing for a better grip.
+The handle is nearly indestructible with G-10 scales and gun-metal bolsters.
 This knife isn’t beautiful or expensive but it will get the job done.

 I initially wanted the Code 4 on this list because it’s a beefy folder designed for work, but the aluminum handles are just too slick to use reliably on a job site.
-That makes the SR1 probably the strongest Cold Steel has to offer that isn’t the pricey 4-MAX.
+That makes the SR1 one of the strongest Cold Steel.

 Whereas the SR1 is one of the best hard-use knives, the more budget-friendly SR1 Lite is just as good at a fraction of the price.
 SR1 stands for Survival Rescue knife and for good reason.